Electrical conductivity of a random nanowire network: comparison of two-dimensional and quasi-three-dimensional models

 It is clear that both models are only limiting cases of infinitely soft conductors (2D model) and infinitely rigid conductors (Q3D model).
 Real conductors possess some flexibility, so the number of contacts per conductor, network connectivity, and its electrical conductivity should occupy some intermediate position between these two limiting cases.

 More realistic and, accordingly, more complex models were proposed in Ref.~\onlinecite{Simoneau2015,Colasanti2016}.
-In Ref.~\onlinecite{Simoneau2015}, CNTs were modeled as spherocylinders with soft shells; besides straight spherocylinders, objects consisting of several segments were used to reproduce the waviness of CNTs.
+In Ref.~\onlinecite{Simoneau2015}, CNTs were modeled as spherocylinders with soft shells; besides straight spherocylinders, objects consisting of several segments were used to reproduce the waviness of CNTs.In Ref.~\onlinecite{Colasanti2016}, networks of CNTs were simulated.
+A CNT was modeled as a cylinder that could bend upon contact.